-There are plenty of fishing and boating adventures to be experienced at Kingston SE and Cape Jaffa for anyone with a boat.
+There are fishing and boating adventures to be experienced at Kingston SE and Cape Jaffa.
+You just have to know where to go.

-Chad who manages the Kingston Foreshore Caravan Park along with his wife Kristy, talks about how to make the most of your boating holiday in the calm beautiful waters of Lacepede Bay and further out to sea.
+Chad who manages the Kingston Foreshore Caravan Park along with his wife Kristy, talks about how to make the most of your boating holiday while in Kingston.

 What sort of boats can you bring into Kingston and for what purpose?

 “We accommodate most boats, anything from a 12 foot tinnie to most trailer boats.

 People love fishing here and there is plenty of fish for most of the year.
 Off Kingston Jetty you’ll be able to catch tommies, whiting, garfish, mullet, flathead and trevalley.
 At Cape Jaffa you’ll also get King George whiting, snapper and shark.

 Kingston is famous for crayfish and the season is open from November to the end of May.
 You’ll need a permit from Primary Industries and Regions SA and with the permit you’re allowed to catch four crayfish per day per person.
 For more information about permits and quotas, visit their website.

 For people with larger boats, cruising up and down the coastline at sunset is always a great experience.
 You can hang around Lacepede Bay in calmer waters.
 If you are a more experienced boater, you can head over to Cape Jaffa, but take care because it can get a bit choppy and there is an exposed reef.
 For the more experienced boaters, you can go to Margaret Brock Reef and take a look at the original lighthouse location before it was moved to Kingston.”